-There are several types of mortgage insurance, but the type that everybody complains about is private mortgage insurance.
-That's because homeowners with private mortgage insurance have to pay a hefty premium for an insurance policy, and it doesn't even cover them.
-Private mortgage insurance offers zero protection for the borrower.
+There are several types of mortgage insurance.
+The one that everybody complains about is private mortgage insurance (PMI).
+Homeowners with private mortgage insurance have to pay a hefty premium and the insurance doesn't even cover them.
+Yes, private mortgage insurance offers zero protection for the borrower.
 Borrowers mistakenly think that private mortgage insurance makes them special, but there are no private services offered with this kind of insurance.

 Why Do You Pay for Private Mortgage Insurance?

-Many borrowers take out private mortgage insurance (PMI)because their lender requires it.
-The lender requires it because the borrower is putting down less than 20% of the sales price as a down payment.
+Many borrowers take out private mortgage insurance because their lender requires it.
+That's because the borrower is putting down less than 20 percent of the sales price as a down payment.
 The less a borrower puts down, the higher the risk to the lender.
-So, the lender wants insurance against a default.
+Therefore the lender wants insurance against a default.

 You don't choose the mortgage insurance company and you can't negotiate the premiums.
 It sounds unAmerican, but that's what happens when you get a mortgage that exceeds 80 percent loan-to-value (LTV).

 For example, if you put down 5 percent on a $200,000 home and stopped making your mortgage payments, mortgage insurance would pay your lender $30,000, which is the 15 percent that you did not put down to protect the lender to an 80 percent LTV.
 This would happen after foreclosure.

-FHA charges for mortgage insurance as well.
-Not only do you pay an upfront premium for mortgage insurance, but you pay a monthly premium, along with your principal, interest, insurance for property coverage and taxes.
+The Federal Housing Administration (FHA) charges for mortgage insurance as well.
+Not only do you pay an upfront premium for mortgage insurance, but you pay a monthly premium, along with your principal, interest, insurance for property coverage, and taxes.

 When You Can Cancel Private Mortgage Insurance

-Once your equity rises above 20%, either through paying down your mortgage or appreciation, you might be eligible to stop paying PMI.
+Once your equity rises above 20 percent, either through paying down your mortgage or appreciation, you might be eligible to stop paying PMI.
 The first step is to call your lender and ask how you can cancel your private mortgage insurance.